hamler-lang/docs/guides/DataTypesMapping.md

 ## Strings Mapping

-**Strings** in both Hamler and Erlang are list of UTF-8 characters.
+**Strings** in both Hamler and Erlang are a list of UTF-8 characters.

 **Strings** in Hamler and Erlang:

 ```erlang
 "Hello, World!"
 "你好，世界"